barumau/pandunia/engli/darse.md

 2. un kupe no kali.
 3. duli waf no yama supe.
 4. le no tena waf e maw. / le tena no waf e no maw.
-5. xefe yama cay a no kafe.
+5. shef yama chay a no kafe.
 6. mame tena no waf a duli maw.